-1) HIV Care Innovation
+HIV Care Innovation

-HIV care innovation activities support progress along the HIV care continuum to improve the health and life span of PLWH and prevent new infections.
-There are six (6) activities from which to choose.
+HIV care innovation activities support progress along the HIV care continuum to improve the health and life span of people with HIV and prevent new infections.
+There are seven (7) activities from which to choose.
 If applying under this category, select only one (1) activity to implement.

 - HIV Case Finding

 - Patient-based Treatment Adherence

 - Motivational Interviewing

 - Chronic Disease Self-Management

 - Transitioning Youth into Adult HIV Care

 - Integration of HIV Primary Care with Oral Health and/or Behavioral Health

+- Rapid Antiretroviral Therapy (ART)

-2) Infrastructure Development
+Infrastructure Development

 Infrastructure development activities support organizational development and will increase the capacity of organizations to respond to changes in the health care environment.
-There are four (4) activities from which to choose.
+There are five (5) activities from which to choose.
 If applying under this category, select only one (1) activity to implement.

-- Electronic Health Records (EHR) - Management Information System
+- Electronic Health Records (EHR)

+- Management Information System

-- Dental Equipment for Expanding Dental Service Capacity - Emergency Preparedness
+- Dental Equipment for Expanding Dental Service Capacity

+- Emergency Preparedness

+- Telemedicine

-Collectively, activities will allow applicants to better align with priority areas for the Department of Health and Human Services (HHS) and the Health Resources and Services Administration (HRSA), including investing in addressing the opioid crisis, improving mental health, and promoting collaboration.
+Collectively, activities will allow applicants to better align with priority areas for HHS and HRSA, including investing in mental health, addressing the opioid crisis, and promoting collaboration.
 The selected activity should target populations disproportionately affected by the HIV epidemic and who have poor health outcomes.
-Furthermore, you must demonstrate that the proposed activity will strengthen organizational capacity to respond to the changing health care landscape and increase access to high quality HIV primary health care services for low income, uninsured, and underserved PLWH.
+Furthermore, you must demonstrate that the proposed activity will strengthen organizational capacity to respond to the changing health care landscape and increase access to high quality HIV primary health care services for low income, uninsured, and underserved people with HIV.